-When harvesting a row of beets, blend in some compost soil, aged manure, or worm castings, and then sow that row/block again.
+When harvesting a row/block of beets, blend in some compost soil, aged manure, or worm castings, and then sow that row/block again.

 Harvesting and Storing Beets

 They will have the best flavor if harvested after a light frost at around golf ball size.
 For longer storage, harvest a little larger at tennis ball size.

-According to Root Cellaring, the greens should be cut off about one inch above the root top.
-Store beet greens and beets separately.
-They’ll store best at around 32 degrees F with 90-95% humidity.
+Cut the greens about one inch above the root top and store them separately at around 32 degrees F with 90-95% humidity.
 If storing in a refrigerator, store in plastic bags to retain moisture.

 How to Use Beets